LeGrandSolo/SoftUni-Software-Engineering/Angular-November-2022/softuni-angular-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+This is an angular project for softuni final exam.
+The routing is split into three- main, auth and item.
+There is global error handling and authentication service.